pelithne/api-management-workshop/instructions.md

 Now you will input some details bout your **API app**.
 In the

-1. Give the app a a nice (and globally unique) name.
+1. Give the app a nice (and globally unique) name.
 For instance, use your corporate signum

 2. Select the **Subscription** you want to use